 Take Action / Chain of Life Challenge

-It's a date on Sunday, 17 October 2021
+It's a date on Saturday, October 12, 2024

 The Key Links in the Chain of Life

-The key links in the chain of life are doctors, nurses, transplant recipients, donor families, teachers, students, elite climbers, public figures and many others... who join forces to create a movement uniting all those touched directly or indirectly by organ and tissue donation.
+The key links in the chain of life are doctors, nurses, transplant recipients, donor families, teachers, students, distinguished climbers, public figures and many others... who join forces to create a movement uniting all those touched directly or indirectly by organ and tissue donation.

 9:30